SefionITServices/clearPanel/docs/CONNECTIVITY.md

 DNS options:
 - If your domain is in Cloudflare: the `route dns` command will create a proxied CNAME for `panel.example.com` automatically.
-- If you don’t want to put your domain in Cloudflare: you can still use the random .cfargotunnel.com hostname Cloudflare provides for the tunnel; CNAME your own DNS to that hostname (not proxied), or just use the provided hostname directly.
+- If you donâ€™t want to put your domain in Cloudflare: you can still use the random .cfargotunnel.com hostname Cloudflare provides for the tunnel; CNAME your own DNS to that hostname (not proxied), or just use the provided hostname directly.

 ### Security notes
 - The tunnel endpoint is HTTPS by default (Cloudflare side).
 Your local service can remain HTTP on localhost:3334.
-- For Auth, consider Cloudflare Access (Zero Trust) or keep hPanel’s own login strong and unique.
+- For Auth, consider Cloudflare Access (Zero Trust) or keep clearPanelâ€™s own login strong and unique.

-## Choosing Modes in hPanel
+## Choosing Modes in clearPanel

 Today: choose by deployment.
 - Direct mode: run Nginx + open ports; use registrar DNS A records.
 - Cloudflare mode: run cloudflared and route your hostname via the tunnel.

-Next (planned): a simple “Connectivity Mode” toggle in Settings that would:
+Next (planned): a simple â€œConnectivity Modeâ€ toggle in Settings that would:
 - Direct: manage Nginx vhosts and show A-record instructions
 - Cloudflare: manage a cloudflared tunnel and show CNAME/hostname instructions

-If you want this toggle now, open an issue or ask—we can wire endpoints like /api/tunnel/* to automate cloudflared from hPanel.
+If you want this toggle now, open an issue or askâ€”we can wire endpoints like /api/tunnel/* to automate cloudflared from clearPanel.